jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Super Skrull (MC)
 Set: The Fantastic Battles
 **First Faker**
-Super-Skrull's **First Faker** Level Up power looks at every player's side
+Super-Skrull's **First Faker** Level Up power looks at every player's side (not just yours) and it counts Main and Supporting Characters.
+But if there are, for example, two Human Torches in play, he still only gets 1 XP for Human Torch.

+**Cosmic Energy Power Receptors**
+The powers he gains from his **Cosmic Energy Power Receptors** have no duration, so he keeps them until he leaves play.
+They also look at every player's side, not just yours).

 # Supreme Leader
 Set: S.H.I.E.L.D. vs. Hydra